ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/BETAFPV-F405/README.md

 The BETAFPV F405 AIO does not have a builtin compass.

+## GPIO Pin / Relay

+The board has an IO pin on RELAY2 (GPIO pin 81) which can be enabled by setting BRD_ALT_CONFIG to 1.
+This then turns UART6_TX into a relay which can be used for controlling an external LED (e.g. on the Pavo 20 Pro)

 ## NeoPixel LED

 The board includes a NeoPixel LED on the underside which is pre-configured to output ArduPilot sequences.
-This is the seventh PWM output.
+This is the fifth PWM output.

 ## Loading Firmware